 - Minimum rent.
 Families assisted with enhanced voucher assistance have a special statutory minimum rent requirement.
 Specifically, if such a family remains in place, then it must pay for rent no less than the rent it was paying on the date of the triggering event. - The method for calculating the minimum rent changes if the family's income subsequently decreases by 15 percent or more from the family's gross income on the date of the triggering event.
 In this case, the enhanced voucher minimum rent changes from an actual dollar amount to a specific percentage of income.
 The family's new minimum rent will be the greater of the percentage of the monthly adjusted income the family paid for gross rent on the date of the triggering event or 30 percent of the family's new adjusted monthly income.
-Once this change in the enhanced voucher minimum rent becomes effective for a family, the enhanced voucher minimum rent for the family remains that specific percentage of income (e.g., 32 percent) and will not revert to a specific dollar amount, even if the family's income subsequently increases or decreases. - When a family reports a significant decrease in family income, the PHA conducts an interim redetermination and verifies the change in income as soon as possible to prevent hardship on the family, preferably by the first of the month following the date the family reports the change and provides the necessary documentation.
-The PHA may implement the reduction on a provisional basis before completing the verification to prevent undue hardship to the family. - Timing of assistance payments.
-A PHA may not make payments to an owner until after execution of the HAP contract on behalf of an individual family, and the assistance may not be paid to cover any period before the PHA inspection and determination that the unit meets the housing quality standards of the program.
+Once this change in the enhanced voucher minimum rent becomes effective for a family, the enhanced voucher minimum rent for the family remains that specific percentage of income (e.g., 32 percent) and will not revert to a specific dollar amount, even if the family's income subsequently increases or decreases. - O When a family reports a significant decrease in family income, the PHA conducts an interim redetermination and verifies the change in income as soon as possible to prevent hardship on the family, preferably by the first of the month following the date the family reports the change and provides the necessary documentation.
+The PHA may implement the reduction on a provisional basis before completing the verification to prevent undue hardship to the family.

-• Over-housed families.
+- Timing of assistance payments.
+A PHA may not make payments to an owner until after execution of the HAP contract on behalf of an individual family. - Over-housed families.
 Notice PIH 2016-02 sets forth the enhanced voucher policies that apply to families residing in units where the actual number of bedrooms exceeds the family unit size for which the family qualifies under the PHA's subsidy standards (i.e., "over-housed families").